faraha99/DevOps-DEPI/README.md

 # Flask Web Application

-This is a Flask web application that provides the current adjusted time and weather information for Cairo, Egypt.
-The time is adjusted by subtracting one hour from the current time in Cairo, and the weather information is fetched from the OpenWeatherMap API.
+This is a Flask web application that provides the current adjusted time and weather information for many countries. the weather information is fetched from the OpenWeatherMap API.

 ## Features